linuxwhatelse/dups/README-template.md

 </p>

 # Overview
-dups is a simple backup utility which uses [rsync](https://rsync.samba.org/) for the heavy lifting in the background and adds some sugar around it.
+dups is a simple backup utility using [rsync](https://rsync.samba.org/) for its heavy lifting while adding some convenience on top.

 To reduce disk space and subsequent backup times, dups relies on rsyncs `--link-dest` option which hardlinks to existing unchanged files.

 ## Motivation
-Beeing unable to find a backup utility which would allow me to...
+Being unable to find a backup utility which would allow me to...
   * backup selected files and folders
   * exclude files and folders based on their path or patterns
   * easily access stored files without special tools